ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 __The next step is to create variables for the tree cover in 2000 (when the database starts), for the loss up until 2016 and the gain in forest cover, again up until 2016.
 In raster data, images usually have different "bands" (e.g., red, green, UV), and we can select which bands we want to work with.
 In this case, the different bands of the `gfc` object represent the forest cover, forest loss and forest gain, so we will make a variable for each.__

 __To do this, we will use the `select()` function.
-Note that unlike other programming languages like `R`, in `JavaScript` you put the object you want to apply the function to first, and then the actual functin comes second.__
+Note that unlike other programming languages like `R`, in `JavaScript` you put the object you want to apply the function to first, and then the actual function comes second.__

 ```javascript
 // Create a variable for the original tree cover in 2000